A complete invariant for closed surfaces in the three-sphere: Generalized Kneser's conjecture

-\textbf{Disks:} Observe that $\{\partial D_k\}_{k=1}^{n_d}$ separates $\partial M$ into several components, and crossing through a disk $\partial D_k$ means going from one component to the other.
-If we think of each $\partial D_k$ as an edge and the closure of each component of the complement
+\textbf{Disks:} Observe first that the set of boundary circles $\{\partial D_k\}_{k=1}^{n_d}$ of disks in $h^{-1}(\ast)$ separates $\partial M$ into several components, and crossing a boundary $\partial D_k$ means going from one component to the other.
+Thinking of each $\partial D_k$ as an edge and the closure of each component of the complement